-IRA-to-IRA transfers: If you have any IRAs at another financial institution, you may want to consider consolidating your IRAs at J.P.
-Morgan by completing an IRA-to-IRA transfer.
-If you are considering a transfer, you will want to take into account some of the items discussed in this brochure, including fees and your desire to obtain personalized investment advice and guidance from a J.P.
+IRA-to-IRA Transfers: If you have an IRA(s) at another financial institution, you may want to consider consolidating your IRAs at J.P.Morgan by completing an IRA to-IRA Transfer.
+If you are considering a transfer you will want to take into account some of the items discussed in this brochure including fees and your desire to obtain personalized investment advice and guidance from a J.P.
 Morgan Advisor.

 Whether you invest independently, or work with a J.P.
-Morgan Advisor, you should determine whether you're on track to meet your goals, and you should look at your retirement plans holistically.
+Morgan Advisor, you should determine whether you're on track to meet your goals and look at your retirement plans holistically.